aabacchus/bitratePlotter/README.md

-# Bitrate Plotter: a frontend for graph creation using ffmpeg_bitrate_stats, written in Python
+# Bitrate Plotter: a tool for graph creation using [ffmpeg_bitrate_stats](https://github.com/slhck/ffmpeg-bitrate-stats), written in Python